gxsham/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventGrid/v0.1.0/New-AzureRmEventGridSubscription.md

 ```

 ## DESCRIPTION
-Create a new event subscription to an Azure Event Grid topic, a supported Azure resource, an Azure subscription or Resource Group.
+Creates a new event subscription to an Azure Event Grid topic, a supported Azure resource, an Azure subscription or Resource Group.
 To create an event subscription to the currently selected Azure subscription, specify the event subscription name and the destination endpoint.
 To create an event subscription to a resource group, specify the resource group name in addition to the event subscription name and the destination endpoint.
 To create an event subscription to an Azure Event Grid topic, specify the topic name as well.